PerryGraham/Redis-Racing/README.md

 # Redis-Racing

-#### Competitive web racing game powered by redis
+#### Competitive web racing game powered by Redis
-- The goal is to complete the track as fast as possible to set a time on the public leaderboard, no sign up required.
+- The goal is to complete the track as fast as possible to set a time on the live public leaderboard, no sign up required.

+Play the game at [RedisRacing.com](http://redisracing.com)

+Created by: Graham Pinsent and Jeremy Pasquino

 [image placeholder]